-Students learn methods and materials unique to 5-12 English teaching.
+Students learn methods and materials specific to 5-12 English teaching.
 Planning for teaching and learning experiences based on secondary student learning needs is the focus.
 Must be fully accepted to the Teacher Education Program.
 Concurrent enrollment in EDU 386 required.
-(Prerequisites: EDU 370, EDU 371 and EDU 440) (Must be taken at Waldorf University) (Fall)
+(Prerequisites: EDU 370, EDU 371, and EDU 440) (Must be taken at Waldorf University) (Fall)

-Clinical Experience in Teaching English .......
-(1 cr.)
+Clinical Experience in Teaching English(1 cr.)

-Students gain instructional experience in a secondary classroom setting.
-Twenty hours of participatory clinical experience in a secondary classroom are required.
-Must be fully accepted to the Teacher Education Program.
+Students gain instructional experience teaching an English course in a secondary classroom setting.
+Twenty (20) hours of participatory clinical experience in a secondary classroom are required.
+Must be fully accepted to the Teacher Education

+Program.
 Concurrent enrollment in EDU 385 required.
 (Must be taken at Waldorf University) (Fall)

-Content Area Reading Methods.....(2 cr.)
+Content Area Reading Methods(2 cr.)

-This course is for prospective and current secondary teachers.
+This course is for prospective secondary teachers, including those who will obtain K-12 Music or Physical Education endorsements.
 Students learn how to incorporate strategies for reading to learn in their content area.
-Vocabulary, writing, comprehension, and study skills are applied to actual content area textbooks.
-Ten hours of participatory clinical experience required.
-(Must be taken at Waldorf University) (Spring)
+Vocabulary, writing, comprehension, and study skills are applied to actual content area texts.
+Students will learn various strategies and approaches to support reading.
+Ten (10) hours of participatory clinical experience are required in which one designs and delivers a lesson.
+(Prerequisites: EDU 201, EDU 202, EDU 240, and SPED 220) (Must be taken at Waldorf University) (Spring)